Commission balks at eliminating qualified immunity

 Police unions have blasted the push to lift the legal protections, saying it would unleash a wave of frivolous lawsuits and prevent them from doing their jobs.

-Lawmakers were divided over eliminating the qualified immunity law during debate over the policing reforms, and not just along party lines.

-While the Legislature's GOP minority was uniformly opposed to lowering that legal shield, a number of Democrats said they too don't want to entirely lift qualified immunity.
-They also fear a torrent of spurious lawsuits that cities and towns would be left to defend on behalf of officers, thus draining local budgets.

-To be sure, the 2020 police reform law created a civilian-run, independent oversight board to certify police officers with the power to investigate misconduct and decertify officers accused of wrongdoing.
+A key provision of the new law is the creation of a civilian-run, independent oversight board to certify police officers with the power to investigate misconduct and decertify officers accused of wrongdoing.

 If officers are decertified, they also could be stripped of qualified immunity protections and have their names added to a national database of police misconduct.